acc0untz0138/DenpaEx/README.md

 04) Make a toggle for OG & denpa icons
 05) Make a toggle for the cool freeplay state thingy
 06) Add compatibility for .frag files/shaders (prolly not possible)
-07) fix the fuCKIN OPTIONS MENU LOOKING WEIRD CUZ OF THE NEW BUTTON BEING ADDED AAAAAAAAAAAAAAAAAAAAAA

 ## License Summary